IntraDocs/PersFileUsage/instructions.md

 This ensures consistency and maintainability for international development teams.

 ## Project Overview
 This project analyzes log files from the Youforce Personnel File Portal.
-It consists of four main components:
+It consists of five main components:
 1. **Log Splitter**: Splits daily log files by date and user
 2. **User Agent Analyzer**: Analyzes browser and device usage by users
 3. **Active Users Analyzer**: Analyzes user activity per hour and day
+4. **Sort Usage Analyzer**: Analyzes usage patterns of sort functionality
-4. **Streamlit Dashboard**: Visualizes all analysis results in an interactive interface
+5. **Streamlit Dashboard**: Visualizes all analysis results in an interactive interface

 ## Complete Workflow